-Employees may prepay self-education items before 1 July 2021, such as:
+Employees may prepay self-education items before 1 July 2023, such as:

-- course fees (but not HELP repayments), student union fees, and tutorial fees; and - interest on borrowings used to pay for any deductible self-education expenses.
+- course fees (but not HELP repayments or student contribution amounts), student union fees, and tutorial fees; and - interest on borrowings used to pay for any deductible self-education expenses.

-Also they may bring forward purchases of stationery and text books (i.e., those that are not required to be depreciated).
+They may also bring forward purchases of stationery and text books (i.e., those that are not required to be depreciated).